UCLL-PR2/exercises/docs/workflow.md

 ...
 ```

-The "deepest" directories correspond to exercises; each exercise resides in its own directory.
+The "deepest" directories correspond to exercises.
+Each exercise resides in its own directory.

 # Solving an Exercise